MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/use-taints-tolerations.md

 ## Remove a taint from a member cluster

 In this example, you remove the taint that you created [earlier in this article](#add-a-taint-to-a-member-cluster).
-This removal should automatically trigger the Fleet scheduler to propagate the resources to the member cluster.
+This removal should automatically trigger the Kubernetes Fleet scheduler to propagate the resources to the member cluster.

 1. Open your `MemberCluster` YAML file and remove the taint section.
 2. Apply the changes to the `MemberCluster` resource by using the `kubectl apply` command.
 Be sure to replace the file name with the name of your file.